rogeredthat/gokulkrishh.github.io/_posts/2017-02-01-how-to-setup-webpack-2.md

 }
 ```

 `NODE_ENV=production` is environment set for build.
-Using `process.env.NODE_ENV`, we can check the env in webpack.

 #### Step 8 - Sourcemap for Dev & Prod

-Now we know when we are running production build or development.
+Now we know when we are running for production or development.
 Lets use it to setup the sourcemap accordingly.

 ```js
 var config = {
   devtool: "eval-source-map" // Default development sourcemap };